 Visit Treasure Island in San Francisco Bay

 There’s nothing like visiting an island in the middle of San Francisco bay like Treasure Island.
 The panoramic skyline views are amazing and you can see views of the three main bridges spanning different parts of the Bay.
-Once a month is the fun collectibles flea market and foodie truck zone – it’s a great combination of finding treasures and enjoying some delicious fare from local specialty truck vendors.
+The once a month collectibles flea market is a very popular and fun venue with fantastic foodie truck spots all along the market – it’s a great combination of finding treasures and enjoying some delicious fare from local specialty truck vendors.
 On a perfect day you can see 360 degrees from every point on the island across different parts of the bay.

 Take a look at more pictures and details from my post of Treasure Island here.